MCWindowL/Utility-HelperLibrary/README.md

 ****
 ## Overview

-The Utility Helper Library is a custom library developed for .NET 6 and above by ZF.prg.
-It provides a collection of utility methods for common tasks related to HTTP requests, file and directory manipulation, and logging.
+The Utility Helper Library is a custom library developed for **.NET 8.0.1 by MCWindowL**.
+It provides a collection of utility methods for common tasks related to HTTP requests, file, directory manipulation, and logging.

 ## Features